Gotta003/Matteo_Gottardelli_Intro_PARCO_H2-2024-2025/README.md

  ┃ ┣ main.c                     # Main Script with essential code
  ┃ ┣ functions.h                # Headers of file functions.c
  ┃ ┣ functions.c                # Definitions in functions.h
- ┃ ┣ all_simulations.pbs        # PBS file with all the simulations done (37 minutes)
+ ┃ ┣ all_simulations.pbs        # PBS file with all the simulations done (15 minutes)
  ┃ ┗ essential_transpose.pbs    # PBS file doing the essential ones (for evaluation - 4 minutes)
  ┣ All Simulations              # All past simulations, data and file Excel ┃ ┗ ...
+ ┣ OMP Data                     # Data Obtained from the code in Intro_Parco_H1 ┃ ┗ ...
  ┣ Final Results                # Simulation to take as reference for report and the project ┃ ┣ Definitive_1               # Folders with all .csv files